-Before you submit your proposals, please review the following list to be sure your proposals are complete and that your agency has not forgotten any key elements.
+Before submitting a proposal, please review the following list to be sure your agency's proposal is complete and that your agency has not forgotten any key elements.

-- ⇒ Submit proposal original plus five unbound copies - ⇒ Paper or binder clip original, do not bind or staple proposal copies - ⇒ Reduce oversized pages to 8-1/2 x 11 - ⇒ Convert double-sided pages to single-sided pages - ⇒ Provide additional information requested in proposal instructions i.e., board of directors - ⇒ Provide proof of matching and gap financing funds for Public Services proposals - ⇒ Provide a key contact persons name for follow up calls (if necessary) and written correspondence related to the grant.
-The contact could be the Executive Director or an agency staff person but not both. - ⇒ Proposal must be signed by proposing agency
+- ⇒ Submit proposal original plus four unbound copies - ⇒ Paper or binder clip original, do not bind or staple proposal copies - ⇒ Reduce oversized pages to 8-1/2 x 11 - ⇒ Convert double-sided pages to single-sided pages - ⇒ Provide additional information requested in proposal instructions i.e., board of directors - ⇒ Provide proof of matching and leveraged funds for Public Services proposals - ⇒ Provide a key contact person's name for follow up calls (if necessary) and written correspondence related to the grant.
+The contact could be the Executive Director or the highest ranking agency staff person with knowledge of the program. - ⇒ Proposal must be signed by an authorized official of the proposing agency